wazuh/wazuh-documentation/source/installation-guide/wazuh-server/step-by-step.rst

 To configure the Wazuh cluster as a multi-node cluster, the Wazuh server needs to be installed on every node.
 After completing this action, you need to choose and configure one server as a Wazuh master node, and configure the rest as workers.

-The *Wazuh server master node* configuration needs to be applied only to the server chosen for this role.
-Once the master node is fully configured, apply the *Wazuh server worker nodes* configuration to the rest of the servers.
+The :ref:`Wazuh server master node <wazuh_server_master_node>` configuration needs to be applied only to the server chosen for this role.
+Once the master node is fully configured, apply the :ref:`Wazuh server worker nodes <wazuh_server_worker_nodes>` configuration to the rest of the servers.

+.. _wazuh_server_master_node:

 Wazuh server master node
 ^^^^^^^^^^^^^^^^^^^^^^^^